 Jr. Naturalists (kindergarten & under) This monthly program includes a mix of hands-on activities like crafts, songs, stories, and games.
 Each month is on a different topic.
 Click here to see the topics for this school year.

 Bugs (preK-2nd) Students will learn about the interesting characteristic, life cycles, and body parts of spiders and insects through various hands-on activities.

-Reptiles (preK-2nd) Enjoy hands-on investigation with a turtle and a snake!
+Reptiles (preK-2nd) Enjoy hands-on investigation with a turtle!
 Take a closer look at how a snake jaw works, various turtle shells, and more.
 (Can be broken down into either a turtle or snake program.)

 Winter Wildlife (preK-4th) Students will look at various Iowa animals and their adaptations for surviving the winter.
 Do they hibernate, migrate, or adapt?
 Can include Jan Brett’s “The Mitten” story.